 A) The glass top has to pass what is called a 'drop test' in order for it to be approved for sale.
 This involves dropping an 8 inch diameter pot weighing 4kg onto the glass hob from a height of 150mm several times.

-Q) With the induction range, why can’t the oven be 2/1 GN compatible?
+Q) With the Dominator Plus induction range, why can’t the oven be 2/1 GN compatible?

 A) At present, it is impossible to fit the necessary components of the induction hob into a standard 900mm wide unit and retain the 2/1 gastronorm oven.
-However, the technology is developing rapidly so in the future it may be possible.
+However, there are F900 induction ranges available with a 2/1 GN oven but these are 1000mm wide.

 Q) How much longer will my oil last with a filtration fryer as opposed to the non-filtration model?